 Luke creates and performs work across Australia, Asia, Europe and North America, with notable presentations at the Venice Biennale, National Galleries of Victoria and Singapore, RISING, Dance Massive, Liveworks Festival, Rencontres chorégraphiques de Seine-Saint-Denis, Time Based Art Festival and many more.

-Luke was a 2019 Australia Council for the Arts Fellowship recipient, in 2020 appointed inaugural Artistic Associate of Temperance Hall and in 2022 was bequeathed a Chloe Monroe Fellowship.
+Luke was a 2019 Australia Council for the Arts Fellowship recipient, in 2020 appointed inaugural Artistic Associate of Temperance Hall and in 2022 was bequeathed a Chloe Munro Fellowship.

 Image credit: Daniel Kok

 Amrita Hepi is an artist and choreographer based between Narrm and Bangkok.
 Born in Townsville, Amrita’s family hails from Budjulung, Ngapuhi, Polish and Irish ancestry.
 Her interest as an artist is in the idea of archive particularly in relation to the body and how it is organised by people/events – beyond archives being documentation, or a bureaucratic entity.
 Amrita coalesces fact and fiction, memoir and ethnography, the local and the singular into the performance work she makes.
 Amrita trained at NAISDA & Alvin Ailey NYC, and her work sits between live performance and moving image.
 A critically acclaimed artist she has twice been named winner of the people’s choice award as part of the Keir Choreographic Award, was part of the Forbes 30 under 30 for artists, and has shown and been commissioned nationally and internationally.